MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Introduction

-We benchmark 20 leading proprietary and open-source LLMs on \datasetname{} across two distinct tasks: veracity classification (VC) and the more demanding error localization (EL).
-Our experiments reveal that even state-of-the-art models exhibit significant limitations, with performance falling substantially short of human expert levels.
-Moreover, while retrieval-augmented generation (RAG) can enhance performance, we find that other strategies, such as multi-agent collaboration and inference-time budget forcing, induce an overly critical bias, causing models to misclassify correct texts as incorrect frequently.
-This finding underscores the critical gap between current LLM capabilities and the requirements for safe deployment in high-stakes medical applications.
-Our main contributions are: \begin{itemize} \item We introduce \datasetname{}, a novel benchmark for Chinese medical fact-checking, distinguished by its rigorous construction, broad coverage of real-world medical content, and its design to mitigate training data contamination. \item We present a comprehensive evaluation of 20 LLMs, revealing a significant performance gap relative to human experts on both veracity classification and the precise localization of factual errors. \item We conduct in-depth analyses of model behavior, examining the impact of advanced strategies like multi-agent collaboration and inference-time scaling.
-Our findings reveal an ``over-criticism'' phenomenon, and demonstrate that \datasetname{} remains a challenge even for state-of-the-art models using sophisticated inference techniques. \end{itemize}
+We benchmark 20 LLMs on \datasetname{} across veracity classification and error localization tasks.
+State-of-the-art models still perform below human experts.
+While RAG can improve performance, multi-agent collaboration and inference-time scaling induce overly critical bias, causing frequent misclassifications of correct texts as incorrect.
+This highlights the gap between current LLM capabilities and the requirements for safe medical deployment.
+Our main contributions are: \begin{itemize} \item We introduce \datasetname{}, a novel Chinese medical fact-checking benchmark with rigorous construction, broad real-world coverage, and a design that mitigates data contamination. \item We present an evaluation of 20 LLMs, revealing a significant performance gap relative to humans on veracity classification and the precise localization of factual errors. \item We analyze advanced strategies such as inference-time scaling and reveal an ``over-criticism'' phenomenon where models excessively flag correct information as erroneous. \end{itemize}